Leaving home: West Virginia population drop is largest in US

 Andrew Snyder is looking for a reason to come back permanently.

 Snyder, 25, moved out of Charleston when he was a college freshman in 2016 to join the Army because he and his then-pregnant wife wanted to provide for their family.
-After leaving the Army, he found work as a defense contractor in Alabama.
+After leaving the Army, he found work as a defense contractor in Alabama — one of only two other states that also lost population over the past decade, along with Illinois.

 Snyder, whose relatives still live in West Virginia, dreams of moving to Morgantown one day to earn a master’s degree.